nicolaigj/100-days-of-code/R1/r1-log.md

 ### R1D6
 #### Code
 Getting more and more into bootstrap now, while developing my template I'm watching this [Bootstrap 4 tutorial](https://www.youtube.com/watch?v=hnCmSXCZEpU), pretty good!

+#### Health
+Lazy day, didn't eat or move much, exept from a 40 minute walk.

+### R1D7
+#### Code
+Tried to code at breakfast, but windows update effectively stopped my plan of being effective in the morning.
+Ended up coding after work, a bit tired but I made it through.
+Working on list representation of the articles on the article page.

+#### Health
+Good day, had wok with noodles for lunch.
+Today I'll do a workout at the hotel before dinner.
+Dinner will either be japanese at Izakaya or probably pizza at Villa Paradiso.